axelrogg/axelrogg.github.io/_posts/2024-07-27-lu-factorization-oversimplified.md

 proofs.
 I will also make plenty of assumptions when implementing the algorithms.
 Finally, you will find that these implementations are very *naïve*.
-The reason for all of this is that I just found out about LU factorization, so I haven't delved that deep into it.
-I will, but not yet.
+The reason for all of this is that I just found out about LU factorization, so I haven't delved that deep into it--yet.
 Baby steps.

 # My Personal Motivation